What is it?

 If you care for more than one person, you must choose which person you claim for, as you can only get one payment of carer's allowance.

-Carers living in Scotland and receiving carer's allowance on certain qualifying dates will receive an extra payment known as "Carer's Allowance Supplement".
-This is paid twice a year and is in addition to carer's allowance.
-Carers will receive two payments of £245.70.
+Carers living in Scotland and receiving the Carer's Support Payment on certain qualifying dates will receive an extra payment known as "Carer's Allowance Supplement".
+This is paid twice a year and is in addition to Carer's Support Payment.
+Carers will receive two payments of £288.60 per year.
 If you're due a payment, you'll get a letter from Social Security Scotland before the payment is made.

 Not every carer can get this benefit.
 You may be eligible for carer's allowance if you meet all of the following conditions: